thorvg/thorvg/README.md

 in order to keep it lightweight, so it can be used in embeded systems, as an example.
 Among the SVG Tiny specs, unsupported features in the ThorVG are the following:

- - CSS Styles
- - Filters
+ - Animation
- - Fonts
+ - Fonts & Text
+ - Interactivity
+ - Multimedia
- - Images
+ - Scripting

 The following code snippet shows how to draw SVG image using ThorVG: